When Talk Therapy Plateaus

 If this resonates and you'd like to work on the pattern underneath it, the next step is a free 20-minute discovery call on Zoom.
 We talk through what you're working with and whether this work is the right fit.
 No pressure, no script.

 Book your free discovery callNot ready for 1:1?
-Try Noma free for 7 days.
+Try Noma free for 7 days — support in Julie's voice for the moments the pattern shows up.

 Not sure where to start?
 Discover your pattern.